sebas095/Javascript/README.md

 # Javascript
-Learning a little about JS and JS Node
+Learning a little about JS and NodeJS.

 References:
 * http://nodeschool.io/#workshoppers